changetocoding/WebLessonPlan/Beta/Beta.md

 ## Day 3 (Sat): Javascript
 JavaScript - intro.to js video watch.
 [JACOB]
-Then Js udacity course (see if can download offline)
+Then Js udacity course (see if can download offline) - Get as far as possible on it.
+Teacher chill day

-More JS.
-Get to commit to git hub

 ## Day 4 (Thurs): Snake project
 See if I can find a youtube vid too: But will be just leave them to do task.
 Maybe pair them?

+Get to commit to git hub

 ## Day 5 (Fri): Vercel deployment
 Get to lookup how to redirect page (10 min excerise) & get url &params  on stackoverflow.